Facebook Messenger Day launches as a Snapchat Stories clone for making plans

 Today Facebook is globally launching Messenger Day to put a utilitarian spin on the slideshow format.
 While Snapchat Stories is for retelling what you’ve done, Messenger Day’s “Who’s up for?” filters and Active Now indicators help you find friends to chat and meet up with.

-Now after gaining millions of users through tests in Poland and Australia, Messenger Day is rolling out for everyone at the top of Facebook’s chat app with today’s iOS and Android updates, plus in desktop messaging threads.
-The feature lets you share decorated photos and videos that disappear after 24 hours with the public or a custom friend list using a similar design to fellow Snapchat xerox Instagram Stories.
+Now after gaining millions of users through tests in a dozen countries like Poland and Australia, Messenger Day is rolling out for everyone at the top of Facebook’s chat app with today’s iOS and Android updates, plus in desktop messaging threads.
+The feature lets you share decorated photos and videos that disappear after 24 hours with the public or a custom friend.

 If Messenger Day catches on, it could encourage visual communication through Messenger’s newly enhanced camera, jumpstart chat threads, and get friends together offline.
 And Facebook’s VP of messaging David Marcus tells me Day will “probably” insert advertisements between posts to become one of Messenger’s first revenue streams.

-Alongside WhatsApp Status, Instagram Stories, and Facebook Stories, Messenger Day could use convenience to compete with Snapchat for user growth, which has become a core weakness for Snap as it goes public.
+Alongside WhatsApp Status, Instagram Stories, and Facebook Stories, Messenger Day could use convenience to compete with Snapchat for user growth, which has become a key weakness for Snap as it goes public.
 A billion people already use Messenger, after all.
+Snap’s share price dipped slightly this morning as Messenger Day was announced.

-It demonstrates Facebook’s philosophy that while Snapchat may have invented Stories, its actually a fundamental content medium bigger than any one company that it’s not afraid to copy, no matter what critics say.
+The launch demonstrates Facebook’s philosophy that while Snapchat may have invented Stories, it’s actually a fundamental content medium bigger than any one company.
+Facebook is not afraid to copy, no matter what critics say.
 All that matters is whether its valuable to users.

 People will naturally ask why they need another place to share, and maybe they don’t.
 But if Messenger can reimagine the Stories format around usefulness instead of just fun without inconveniencing the rest of the chat app, it could spur us to make more memories instead of just consuming old ones.